History of chess engines: The Mechanical Turk

-The earliest form of a – supposedly – chess engine appears in the 18th century with a machine named the Mechanical Turk.
+The earliest form of a – supposed – chess engine appears in the 18th century with a machine named the Mechanical Turk.
 Created by Hungarian inventor Wolfgang von Kempelen, the Mechanical Turk, a life sized human model, debuted in 1770 as the so-called world's first autonomous chess robot.
 The Mechanical Turk seemingly could play chess and beat opponents, even going as far as solving the iconic knight's tour chess puzzle.
 It remained in operation from 1770 to 1854, eventually being destroyed in a fire.
-The hoax was uncovered years after the machine’s demise, with a human being the true source of the Mechanical Turk's intelligence the entire time.
+The hoax was uncovered years after the machine’s demise, with a chess master hidden inside the machine being the true source of the Mechanical Turk's intelligence.